sreekarsmart/MynewgitRepo/README.md

 # MynewgitRepo
-It is a new git repository
+It is a new git repository.
+I updated on 06-01-2024.